HiddenRealm/Group_Project_SJ/README.md

     1. Select type of trusted entity (AWS Service)
     2. Choose the service thay will use this role (Lambda)
     3. Attach the following Permissions:
-        1. AWSLambdaFullAccess
+        1. AmazonDynamoDBFullAccess
-    4. Name the Role 'EC2'
+    4. Name the Role 'DynamoFullAccess'

 Dynamo+Lambda-Control: